adamsilver/maintainablecss.com-jekyll/_chapters/11-organisation.md

 	    global.css
 	    basket.css

+### Notes

-Third-party CSS files live under `/vendor` while the CSS you write should live under `/yourApp` where *yourApp* is the name of your project.
+* Third-party CSS files live under `/vendor`.
+Your CSS lives under `/yourApp` where *yourApp* is the name of your project.

-This approach can simplify deployment because bundling and compressing can be targetted via single directory.
+* This approach simplifies deployment because a build script can easily target a single directory in order to bundle and compress etc.

-This is the approach I have used most, but that doesn't mean it's the best.
+* This is the most common approach I've seen but that doesn't mean it's the best.

-## 2. CSS in separate module folders
+## 2. CSS in a module folder

-This approach puts module-specific CSS within a module folder.
-It's good because it encapsulates all related code under one roof, so to speak.
+This approach puts module-specific CSS within a folder of its own:

+	/global
+	  /css
+	    resetPerhaps.css
+	    global.css
+        etc.css
 	/basket
       /controllers
         ...